magento/architecture/design-documents/csp.md

 CSP mode will be set with a config path not appearing in the admin configuration page so merchants would have to execute a CLI command in order to change it.

+## Nonce
+`script-src` and `style-src` directives allow to use _nonce_ to mark trusted _\<script\>_ and _\<style\>_ blocks which enables us to effectively disable `unsafe-inline` except for trusted blocks which may make migration to CSP friendly front-end easier for Magento core and merchants alike.
+Nonce can be used for script/style blocks containing JS/CSS but also for the ones having `src` attribute defined.
+Using this mechanism merchants can whitelist external scripts with nonce instead of having to add every external domain to the whitelist.

+There is no way to whitelist an event handler defined via an attribute though (like _onclick_) or styles defined with _style_ attribute that's why nonce will be disabled by default and all `unsafe-inline` scripts/styles will be allowed.
+Merchants who'll be successful in getting read of all event handlers/styles defined using HTML attributes will be able to enable _nonce_ via configuration and used it for whitelisting.
+With _nonce_ enable magento will also set `strict-dynamic` value for _script-src_ policy to allow scripts whitelisted with _nonce_ to load other scripts.
+This will be crucial to allow analytics/advertisement scripts to work since they often add a bunch of other scripts from a variety of domains when loaded.

+It is possible to combine nonce and domain-list based whitelisting for CSP.

+Magento will have to generate unique nonce (using _Magento\Framework\Math\Random_) for each response and developers will be able to use a presentation layer class to render nonce to their explicit inline scripts (similar to how form key is being added to templates).
+WIth _nonce_ enabled _Magento\Framework\View\Page\Config\Renderer_ will add nonce to all css/js assets being added to a page.
+With _nonce_ disable the presentation class used inside templates will not add nonce when called and _Renderer_ will not do it as well.

+Additional effort will have to go to ensure proper nonce used/regenrated when page cache is enabled.
+Perhaps blocks containing nonce will not be cached.
+Performance will be validated with these blocks not cached.
+Only few parts of a Magento page usually contain _script/style_ blocks so it shouldn't be a big problem.

 #### Merchants
 Merchants without dedicated development teams should be able to manage CSP.